DryDragon10/PyChatbot/README.md

 # Installation
 Watch this video to know how to install https://youtu.be/owgf1KmZaPI

-OR Follow this steps bellow
+OR Follow the steps bellow